The Benches are Here!

-JANUARY friends window features DANA ADOBE
+JANUARY friends window featured DANA ADOBE

 The Dana Adobe is the oldest home in Nipomo, built in 1839 by Captain William Goodwin Dana and his wife, Maria Josefa Carrillo de Dana.
 In 1835 Capt.
 Dana moved a herd of 500 cattle from Sepse (in Ventura County) to Rancho Nipomo.
-The herd would grow to 5,000 head by the 1850s.
+The herd grew to 5,000 head by the 1850s.

 COZY UP to some good books this winter!